The Withdrawal form is to be used if you are thinking about leaving your course and withdrawing from the University.

 If your condition has temporarily deteriorated, you could review options to take a leave of absence or transfer onto a distance-learning course so that you may still complete your studies.

-It has been a challenging year for everyone, and the changes to how teaching is being delivered may be difficult to adjust to.
 Whatever the issue that is affecting your studies, contact the Student Wellbeing team to discuss it confidentially with one of our team.
-Following Government guidance, our appointments are currently being delivered remotely via telephone or video conferencing.

-you have discovered you're pregnant and unable to complete your course
+You have health issues and are unable to complete your course

 There is support available, should you find yourself in a position that you cannot complete mandatory portions of your course, such as deferring for a year of taking a formal leave of absence.